0.6.1releasedEXSL Function Manager

 Convert your extension's PHP functions to EXSL.

-Add as a submodulegit submodule add git://github.com/ashooner/exsl_function_manager.git extensions/exsl_function_manager --recursive
+Add as a submodulegit submodule add https://github.com/ashooner/exsl_function_manager.git extensions/exsl_function_manager --recursive

 EXSL Function Manager